chanzuckerberg/czid-web/DEV_GUIDELINES.md

 };
 ```

+### Accessibility (a11y)

+We have some accessibility rules defined in `.eslintrc-a11y.json` (you can run `./node_modules/.bin/eslint app/assets/src -c .eslintrc-a11y.json --ext .js,.jsx`).

+#### _Visible, non-interactive elements with click handlers must have at least one keyboard listener_

+- Try adding an `onKeyDown` with the same handler as the `onClick`.
+When the element is focused, this gives non-mouse users a keyboard option.
+  - Example: `onClick={this.handleClick} onKeyDown={this.handleClick}`

+#### _Static HTML elements with event handlers require a role_

+- You can add an [ARIA role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques), although there may be other warnings resulting from the rule addition.

 ### Other Best Practices

 - **Don't Mutate Objects:** Always create a new object/array when modifying component state, instead of modifying the original object (even if you call `setState` afterward).
 This allows React to figure out if props have changed by via shallow comparison, and allows for future rendering optimizations using `React.PureComponent`. `lodash/fp` functions are immutable and do this by default.